razker/video-playlist-home-assignment/server/README.md

 ### `npm start`

 Runs the app in the development mode.\
-[http://localhost:3001](http://localhost:3001) is the deafult port to this service.
+[http://localhost:3080](http://localhost:3080) is the deafult port to this service.

+### Don't forget to add .env file!